 Violation of Carroll vehicle use and parking regulations may result in fines, wheel-locking, or towing and impounding the vehicle at the owner’s risk and expense, and disciplinary action.

 To support responsible use of a vehicle and campus parking, the first five vehicle or parking fines during an academic year will be issued at the posted amount.
-Tickets numbering six through ten during the academic year will be issued at the amount of $50 per ticket.
-The occurrence of an eleventh ticket during an academic year (August-May) will result in the loss of parking privileges on campus for the remainder of the academic year and possibly permanent loss of parking privileges.
-The posted amounts for the first five tickets issued during an academic year are:
+Tickets numbering 6 through 10 during the academic year will be issued at the amount of $50 per ticket.
+The occurrence of an 11th ticket during an academic year (August-May) will result in the loss of parking privileges on campus for the remainder of the academic year and possibly permanent loss of parking privileges.
+The posted amounts for the first 5 tickets issued during an academic year are:

 Offense - Minimum Amount

 Fines are to be paid at the Carroll College Business Office within 7 days of the time the ticket is issued or the fine will be charged to the student account.
 In addition to being fined, employees may be subject to discipline for violation of these regulations up to and including termination.
-Parking ticket appeals must be submitted in writing to the Student Life Office within 7 days of the time the ticket is issued.
-Requests for appeal will be reviewed by the Director of Community Living.
+Parking ticket appeals must be submitted in writing to the Student Life Office within 7 days of the time the ticket is issued and will be reviewed by the Director of Community Living.

 Minimum fines assessed may be increased or additional disciplinary action may be imposed by the Director of Community Living depending on the severity of the situation.

 Parking in faculty and administrator reserved parking spaces is limited to those vehicles assigned to those parking spaces.
 Students are not allowed to park in areas reserved for employees.
 Vehicles registered to students that are parked in employee lots will be ticketed and may be towed and impounded at the owner’s risk and expense.